Shaun Lee, DDS

-Tooth brushing Tips For Tots, From Your Auburn Dentist - Shaun Lee, DDS
+Tooth brushing Tips For Tots, Learn From Your Family & Pediatric Dentist in Auburn, Washington

 For many parents, getting their children to brush their teeth is a twice-daily battle - but they are battles well worth having!
 Good oral hygiene is important at all ages, and aids young children in speech, educational and social development.
 Children suffering from oral pain tend to perform worse in school; a recent study revealed that children with tooth pain were 4 times more likely to have a low grade point average (below 2.8 GPA) compared to children without oral pain.
 Oral health problems are also a significant factor in school absences for children, and missed work for their parents.